|

 Jim Weinstein '84, '88B comes in.
 As a senior vice president

-leads a team that figures out how to pay for construction of new
+Weinstein leads a team that figures out how to pay for construction

-sports arenas such as the one in the works in Denver.
+of new sports arenas such as the one in the works in

-head of the project finance group in 1997.
-When he first joined
+became head of the project finance group in 1997.
+When he first

-the department in 1991, the bank primarily lent money to utilities
+joined the department in 1991, the bank primarily lent money to

-to build new power plants.
-Weinstein quickly figured out that those
+utilities to build new power plants.
+Weinstein quickly figured out

-methods of financing could be applied to sports stadiums.
-Since
+that those methods of financing could be applied to sports

-then, Sumitomo has had a major role in funding sports projects in
+stadiums.
+Since then, Sumitomo has had a major role in funding

 Power plants

-but, however necessary, they lack the sizzle of a brand new sports
+does, but, however necessary, they lack the sizzle of a brand new

-stadium.
-"When you first spin a turbine at a power plant, there
+sports stadium.
+"When you first spin a turbine at a power plant,

 It probably